An A-Z Travel Guide to Auckland on $10 or less .....

 Ewelme Cottage in Parnell is one of the properties owned by the Historic Places Trust that is open to the public.
 Other properties include Highwic in Epsom and Alberton in Mt Albert.
 Admission to all of the properties is $10 or less, please follow the link for opening times.
 If you're interested in historic homes the book Historic Houses written by Linda Burgess is a good resource.

-Exhibitions - Artsdiary lists visual art exhibitions in Auckland galleries.
+Exhibitions - Artsdiary lists art exhibitions at Auckland galleries.
 Also see what's on at the Auckland Art Gallery, corner Kitchener and Wellesley Streets.

-Ferry - Catch a ferry from down town Auckland and cross the harbour to Devonport ($12 return).
-Visit www.devonport.co.nz to help you decide what to do while you’re there … climb Mt Victoria, visit The Depot Artspace or the Navy Museum.
-(Buy an AT Hop Day Pass for $18 and use it to get to Devonport on the ferry and out and about around Auckland on buses and trains).
+Ferry - Catch a ferry from downtown Auckland and cross the harbour to Devonport ($12 return).
+Visit www.devonport.co.nz to help you decide what to do while you’re there - visit The Depot Artspace or the Navy Museum.
+(Buy an AT Hop Day Pass for $18 and use it to get to Devonport on the ferry and out and about around Auckland on buses and trains - AT HOP cards cost $10).

 The museum has a collection of art work, maps and drawings of RNZN ships.
 Personal items on display include photos and letters sent home by Medic Ces Cameron who served in the medical team in Vietnam in 1967.
 Interactive activities include learning to tap out a message in morse code and trying on a RNZN uniform.
 Open 10am-5.00pm daily (closed on some public holidays), admission free.
 Tours - 10.30am & 2.15pm on weekends (donations appreciated).
 Torpedo Bay Cafe is onsite.